FrozenNode/Laravel-Administrator/readme.md

 	'price',
 	'formatted_salary' => array(
 		'title' => 'Salary',
-		'sort_field' => 'salary', //must be a valid field on model's table ),
+		'sort_field' => 'salary', //must be a valid field on the model's table ),
 	'num_films' => array(
 		'title' => '# films',
-		'relation' => 'films', //must be the relationship method name 'select' => 'COUNT((:table).id)', //the (:table) is replaced with the relevant relationship table ),
+		'relationship' => 'films', //must be the relationship method name 'select' => 'COUNT((:table).id)', //the (:table) is replaced with the relevant relationship table ),
 	'created_at' => array(